 “At Last” goes down as one of the most popular, and most karaoke-ed, songs about falling in love in history.
 Not only does the late Etta James’ haunting voice translate the song’s message, but the poetry of the song’s lyrics pack a heavy punch.
 Sometimes a great new relationship can feel like the first drop of rain after a long dry summer.

 While a partner can never solve all of your problems, getting to share your life with someone else can be so exciting that it is almost a relief!
 Especially when your partner is someone you can vibe with as easily as Etta sings over this melody.
 In case you have not heard it in a while, revisit Etta James’ classic and I promise you won’t regret it.

-Rihanna sings about the confusion that can sometimes come in the beginning of a relationship; when you start feeling or behaving differently as a reaction to a new love in your life.
-When the love feels so addicting it almost takes over you, clouding your thoughts and your judgement.
+Rihanna sings about the confusion that can sometimes come at the beginning of a relationship; when you start feeling or behaving differently as a reaction to a new love in your life.
+When the love feels so addicting it almost takes over you, clouding your thoughts and your judgment.

 While this sort of blind love should be tempered, being infatuated with your partner is an inevitable part of the process.
 As long as the relationship you have with yourself remains steady, then there is nothing wrong with doting out a little extra lovin’ for your partner.

 While love can change, stretch and grow, it is one of the few constants that life has to offer.
 We all crave it, cherish it, and most importantly deserve it.
 Contrary to popular belief, love cannot only come from a partner or parent.

 It can come from a pet, a neighbor, a book, a character, a stranger and even a song.
 Songs about falling in love are timeless because they speak to some of the most universal desires that all of us share.
 Best of all, you don’t need anyone else but yourself to enjoy them.